Don Garber: Expansion

 Through a detailed and comprehensive expansion process, Major League Soccer grew under Garber's leadership from 10 clubs in 2004 to 30 clubs in 2023.
 The cost of expansion clubs has risen steeply during this period.
 Toronto FC paid an expansion price of $10 million in 2006.
-The cost for teams to join MLS in its next wave of expansion is a reported $325 million.
+In 2019, owner David Tepper paid $325 million to bring an MLS club to Charlotte.

-On April 18, 2019, Garber confirmed the league announced it would expand to 30 teams.
+On May 18, 2023, Garber announced that the 30th MLS club would be in San Diego.

-There are some proposals to expand the league to 32 teams, with potential new teams in Detroit, Phoenix, Las Vegas, and San Diego.
-However, none of this has been confirmed by MLS.

 Club valuation

 As the league expanded and established a footprint across North America with successful clubs in Seattle, Portland, Toronto, New York, and Atlanta, among many others, team valuations have soared.

 When Forbes first released valuations of MLS clubs in 2008, the average team value was $48 million.
 In 2018, Forbes reported that the average value of a MLS club was $240 million – a 500 percent increase in 10 years.
+In 2023, Sportico reported that the average MLS team is worth $540 million.

 Designated Player rule

 At the conclusion of the 2006 season, MLS created the Designated Player Rule.
 The rule enables clubs to sign up to three players whose total costs exceed the maximum salary budget charge.

 Garber stated that fan research was one of the driving forces behind the decision to institute the Designated Player Rule.
 Garber and the league's owners also acknowledged that MLS needed additional "marquee" players to boost interest and the long-term strength of the league in a quicker fashion.
-The rule made it possible for clubs to sign an international icon like David Beckham with the LA Galaxy in 2006, or current stars like Jozy Altidore to larger contracts.
+The rule made it possible for clubs to sign an international icon like David Beckham with the LA Galaxy in 2006, or current superstars like Lionel Messi, who signed for Inter Miami CF in 2023, to larger contracts.

 The strategy for signing Designated Players has evolved in recent years.
 Whereas clubs were more likely to use the rule to sign older, brand-name stars from Europe toward the perceived latter stages of their careers, teams began to utilize it to acquire younger, rising stars.
-For example, Seattle won MLS Cup in 2016 in part behind the strong play of 26-year-old midfielder Nicolas Lodeiro, who was signed as a Designated Player.
+For example, Seattle won MLS Cup in 2016 in part behind the strong play of 26-year-old midfielder Nicolás Lodeiro, who was signed as a Designated Player.

-When Atlanta United FC won MLS Cup in 2018, its Designated Players were 19-year-old Ezequiel Barco, 23-year-olds Miguel Almiron and Josef Martinez, and 22-year-old Hector Villalba.
-The average age of Designated Players in MLS in 2019 is 27.
+When Atlanta United FC won MLS Cup in 2018, its Designated Players were 19-year-old Ezequiel Barco, 23-year-olds Miguel Almirón and Josef Martínez, and 22-year-old Hector Villalba.
+The average age of Designated Players in MLS in 2023 is 27.